 If you are terminated from a pain management program due to alleged violation of your narcotics contract, it is highly unlikely another doctor will accept you as a patient, meaning you will be unable to get the treatment and pain medicine that you need.

-At Helton, Cody & Associates, PLLC, our attorneys know the steps an injured person needs to take in order to ensure a proper relationship with a doctor and to avoid being dropped by a medical professional.
+At Law Office of Lyndon R. Helton, PLLC, our attorneys know the steps an injured person needs to take in order to ensure a proper relationship with a doctor and to avoid being dropped by a medical professional.
 If you require our help because of an allegation regarding your narcotics contract, call our Hickory, North Carolina, law office at 828-328-9966 or 888-321-0494 (toll free) or send us an email.